 This issue is two-fold.
 First we have the guard/shield portion of the holster (extended backing to keep the gun from pressing directly against the user’s body) folding over and inhibiting the reholster process.
 This issue will vary greatly based upon material used to make the holster backing.
 Thin, cheaply finished cowhide leather is a common culprit.
 Horsehide leather backers are less likely to have this issue but it is still possible that they might curl.

-While I understand that this next issue may hurt some feelings, it is a factor and must be addressed.
+I understand addressing this next issue may hurt some feelings, but we must talk about it..
 The girth of the user is a definite contributor to this problem.
 If your “love-handles” are so pronounced that they press the body-shield of your holster down over the opening that is not the holster’s fault.

 Most often the reholstering difficulty arises when shooters attempt to come back to the holster and thrust the gun straight down into the opening.
 This technique is quite simple with large, rigid duty or competition holsters that stick out from the body.
-Concealed carry holsters by their very nature need to be secured very close to the body to remain discreet.
+Securing a concealed holster, by their very nature, requires it to be very close to the body to remain discreet.

 Back in the old days of concealed carrying, we used to use stitched leather “pancake” holsters.
 These devices held the gun securely to the body but had a tendency to flatten out when the gun was drawn.
 The technique I was taught by John Farnam in 1986 was to bring the gun back around to the rear of the holster and rock it back into place.
 This was much more effective than trying stab the gun straight down.
 This also tremendously minimized the tendency to muzzle your body while reholstering.